ruizhang84/Android-team/Project2/Docs/DesignDocument.md

 The purpose of developing the Android app *TCCart* is to provide a payment and reward managment system in a timely manner to help our contractor's coffee and tea selling bussiness grow.
 To develop TCCart, we made the following assumptions:

-- The software is Android app that runs on minimum target at API Level 15 (IceCreamSandwich).
+- The software is Android app that runs on minimum target at API Level 23 (Mashmallow).

 - The software is dependent on Android utilities for printing, QR code scanning, credit card scanning,  payment processing, and email sending, which are provided by our contractor and used as-is.